whitem24/courses/eth-101/lesson-eth-7.md

 ```

-I'll be only focusing on these 4 lines since the rest is self explanatory and the hardhat comments do a great job explaining the rest.
+I'll be only focusing on these 4 lines since the rest is self-explanatory and the hardhat comments do a great job explaining it.

 ```javascript
   const [owner] = await hre.ethers.getSigners();